apioo/psx/doc/authentication.rst

     {
     	$auth = new OauthAuthentication(function($consumerKey, $token){

-    		// this is only to illustrate what to return.
-Normally you have to check
-    		// - is it a valid consumerKey
-    		// - does the token belongs to an valid request with a valid status
-    		// - is the token not expired
-    		// PSX calculates and compares the signature if you return an consumer.
-    		// For more informations see http://tools.ietf.org/html/rfc5849
     		if($consumerKey == '[consumerKey]' && $token == '[token]')
     		{
     			return new Consumer('[consumerKey]', '[consumerSecret]', '[token]', '[tokenSecret]');